BarryTan14/TechJam/backend/README.md

 2. **Set up MongoDB connection:**
    - The connection string is already configured in `main.py`
    - Ensure MongoDB is accessible
+   - **Note**: The system will automatically fall back to mock data if MongoDB is unavailable

 3. **Run the application:**
    ```bash